Timo, what tools do you recommend for building a website?

 I’m glad you asked!

 I don't want to confuse you with too many options.
-So, I have included just the essential tools you need to build and run a WordPress website.
+So, I have included just the essential tools you need to build and run a website.

 And yes, I'm using these tools right now on my websites.

 Please note: This page contains affiliate links.
 I get a commission (at no cost to you) if you buy any of these tools through the links on this page.

 My top choice for building websites.
 Why?
 Because WordPress is free to download, it's easy to expand with plugins, and the user community is huge.